Iozhewa/Rainbow-Aegis/aboutHashing.md

 This has garnered the attention of the BITWISE JAZZ TROUPE, and the SHAzam AIRLINE WHISTLEBLOWERS.

 Excited, CHAD registers the new users and leaves you to monitor one last SYSTEM UPDATE the night before launch.
   The office lights flicker.
-Your monitor alerts you of unregistered activity.
+Your monitor alerts you of errors resequencing the server data.
 All PCs suddenly light up.

 That's when you decide you should probably suspend all accounts...
 ```